Doug Cushman

 Doug Cushman (born May 4, 1953) is an artist who has worked as a cartoonist and a book illustrator.
 He is also the author of a series of children's books.

-Personal information
+Life and career

 Doug Cushman was born in Springfield, Ohio, and moved to Connecticut with his family when he was 13 years old.
 While in high school he created comic books lampooning his teachers, selling them to his classmates for a nickel a piece.
 Cushman has illustrated and written over 120 books for children over his career since 1978.
 In his free time, Cushman enjoys painting, playing guitar, and cooking along with traveling the world.
 He spends most of his time in Paris, France, Europe, and the US.